An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Preliminaries

 The group $G_{fp}$ identifies with the Kac-Moody group of Kapitel 5 in \cite{Sl} for a simply connected minimal free realization.
-It identifies with the Kac-Moody group of Section 6 in \cite{Ku}. {\bf The formal Kac-Moody group $G_{fn}$:} Instead of ${\mathcal O}_{int}^p$ we could have worked with the category ${\mathcal O}_{int}^n$, defined as the full subcategory of the category ${\mathcal O}^n$ whose objects are integrable modules.
-Every object of ${\mathcal O}_{int}^n$ is isomorphic to a direct sum of integrable irreducible lowest weight modules.
+It identifies with the Kac-Moody group of Section 6 in \cite{Ku}.
+In \cite{Sl}, \cite{Ku} the field is assumed to be $\C$, but it works in the same way over a field $\F$ of characteristic 0.
+The results for $G_{fn}$ stated above can be proved similarly as the corresponding results for $G_{fp}$.
+The Kac Moody group $G$ acts by its definition on every $\g$-module $V$ contained in ${\mathcal O}^p_{int}$ and on its restricted dual $V^{(*)}$.
+We now change this action of $G$ on $V^{(*)}$ to an action of $G^{op}$ on $V^{(*)}$ by concatenation the corresponding representation of $G$ with the inverse map.
+For a $\g$-module $V$ contained in ${\mathcal O}^p_{int}$, for $v\in V$ and $\phi\in V^{(*)}$ the map